BetterRules/RapuTure/README.md

 2. [rvm](https://rvm.io/)

-* You will need to setup the apps environment variables
+* You will need to setup the app's environment variables
 ```
 mv env-example .env
 ```